 JOHN: Thank you.
 Wonderful question.
 Okay.
 Are you ready, Stuart?

-STUART: I think so.
+QUESTION: I think so.
 I almost forgot part of my question.
-After your second preaching on the salvation of babies I was walking out to the parking lot, and I overheard two college girls walking out to their car.
-And one college girl was telling the other that because babies couldn’t comprehend sin and the law and election and stuff like that, that no grace was needed to take them to heaven.
+After your second preaching on the salvation of babies, I was walking out to the parking lot, and I overheard two college girls walking out to their car.
+And one college girl was telling the other one that because babies couldn’t comprehend sin and the law and election and stuff like that, that no grace was needed to take them to heaven.
 I was wondering how you would respond to that.

-JOHN: Well, the terminology, "born again," yes, I mean they have to be regenerated.
-They have to be...they have to be made into new creations.
-But for the baby that dies, that...that cannot be separated from glorification.
+JOHN: Well, the terminology, born again, yes, I mean they have to be regenerated.
+They have to be made into new creations.
+But for the baby that dies, that cannot be separated from glorification.
 In other words, it’s not like they have to be regenerated and then later on, you know, sanctified and then later on, glorified.
 Their regeneration occurs at the time of their glorification.
-At the time they die, I think they are at that moment regenerated by the grace of God, the sheer pure grace of God apart from all or any work.
+At the time they die, I think they are at that moment regenerated by the grace of God, the sheer pure grace of God, apart from all or any work.

-ROCHELLE: And we were discussing the Book of Mormon, and I brought to her attention that if she...she claimed to believe in the Bible, and if she did so then she couldn’t hold the Book of Mormon on the same authoritative level because of Revelation 23:18-19, which in paraphrase states that no one can add or take away from this book.
+QUESTION: Hi.
+My name is Rochelle, and a few weeks ago I was witnessing to a Mormon friend of mine, and we were discussing the Book of Mormons, and I brought to her attention that if she - she claimed to believe in the Bible, and if she did so then she couldn’t hold the Book of Mormons on the same authoritative level because of Revelation 22:18-19, which, in paraphrase, states that no one can add or take away from this book.

 JOHN: Without receiving judgment from God.

-So you don’t want to make too big an argument...and that’s what this person is pointing out to you...you don’t want to make too big an argument about where that statement is placed in the sequence.
+So you don’t want to make too big an argument - and that’s what this person is pointing out to you - you don’t want to make too big an argument about where that statement is placed in sequence.
 We all know that there are 39 books in the Old Testament, which were inspired by God.
 But once that was finished and the canon was closed and completed and unarguably affirmed to be the true canon, God had spoken.
 And when He was finished speaking, you don’t add to that.

 JOHN: Sure.
 That’s one of those things that has a simple and yet profound answer.
 No true Christian will say that he has no sin.
 Right?
 I mean if you’re truly a Christian, you’re not going to say that you have no sin unless you’ve been led astray by somebody who’s told you that mistakes and sins are different.
 And there are some theologies that espouse that.

 The fact that I’m a sinner is reality.
-If I’m going to come and worship the Lord, then I need to do what Hebrews 10 says, I need to draw near with a true heart, having my heart washed and my body washed, make sure that I have brought myself before the Lord for appropriate cleansing, and that’s confession in the sense.
+If I’m going to come and worship the Lord, then I need to do what Hebrews 10 says, I need to draw near with a true heart, having my heart washed and my body washed, make sure that I have brought myself before the Lord for appropriate cleansing, and that’s confession and repentance.
 Okay?

-JULIA: Hi, my name is Julia.
+QUESTION: Hi, my name is Julia.
 I have a question about the Church of the East and the Aramaic translation of the Bible.
-I’ve been reading that they claim that those are the literal words of Christ, rather than the Greek or/and English translation of the Bible.
-And I was wondering if you could comment on this.
+I’ve been reading that they claim that those are the literal words of Christ, rather than the Greek or an English translation of the Bible, and I was wondering if you could comment on that.

-SALLY: I've got a question for you.
-Last week in your message, “Can God Bless America and Preserve Its Reputation," you’ve often mentioned in the past that you believe that America is under the judgment of God.
+QUESTION: Hi John.
+I’m Sally Hayes.
+Got a question for you.
+Last week in your message, “Can God Bless America and Preserve Its Reputation?” you’ve often mentioned in the past that you believe that America is under the judgment of God.
 Is that right?

 JOHN: Yes, I think the judgment that’s defined in Romans 1.

-SALLY HAYES: Right.
+QUESTION: Right.
 Now, I know there’s tons of wickedness and evil around us.
-But, sure, it seems to me there’s a lot of godliness.
-Look at the people who are here.
+But, sir, it seems to me there’s a lot of godliness.
+Look at the people that are here.
 There’s hundreds of thousands of dedicated Christians in America.
-And don’t you believe that right now we are seeing some of God’s blessings on America, i.e., and I want to get some of this off, Bush barely got in by the skin of his teeth.
+And don’t you believe that right now we are seeing some of God’s blessings on America, i.e., I don’t want to get political, Bush barely got in by the skin of his teeth.
 That was due to Christians praying.
-I mean, that’s what I think.
+I mean that’s what I think.
 Look what we’re doing to the Taliban.
 Bush is surrounded by godly men.
-You know, the missionaries gotten free.
-Who would’ve ever thought the missionaries would have been freed?
-So, tell me your opinion, it seems to me that God is blessing.
+You know, the missionaries got free.
+Whoever would’ve thought the missionaries would have been freed?
+So tell me your opinion, it seems to me that God is blessing.

 JOHN: Well, I think by God’s design, the deeper my commitment to Christ, the better my family likes me.
 You know what I’m saying?

-CHARLES: I wanted to affirm your comment on the Koran.
+QUESTION: I wanted to affirm your comments on the Koran.
 I’ve read portions of it.
 It is a satanic lie from beginning to end.
-It denies the trinity.
-It denies the divinity of Jesus Christ and it has plagiarized portions of the Old Testament.
+It denies the trinity, it denies the divinity of Jesus Christ, and it has plagiarized portions of the Old Testament.

 JOHN: Right, that’s true.

-CHARLES: Specifically, Abraham, Abrahamic story and the story of Joseph.
-Now, my question is, _______ your sermon on “Can God Bless America?”
+CHARLES: Specifically, Abraham, Abrahamic story, and the story of Joseph.
+Now, my question is relating to your sermon on “Can God Bless America?”
 I understand the doctrine of special and general grace.
-And my question is to you, Pastor, is, a curse by the way, has the ring of finality.
-If this nation had been cursed by God, has He lifted His hand of general grace from us?
+And my question is to you, Pastor, is - a curse by the way, has the ring of finality.
+If this nation had been accursed by God, has He lifted His hand of general grace from us?

-CHARLES: Meantime, Christians cannot abandon the _______ of life.
+CHARLES: Meantime, Christians cannot abandon the stage of life.

-JOHN: No. This is the time...this is the greatest time to preach, the greatest time to proclaim the gospel, the greatest time to call for repentance.
-The sad reality is you have somebody like I mentioned earlier like Franklin Graham who stands up and says, “Islam is evil."
-And the MSNBC say, “And no Christians agreed with him."
-That's not what the world is doing; to me it’s what the church is not doing.
-This is what is so grievous and at the same time that we need to step up and deal with these issues the church becomes more trivialized and marginalized by its desire to be popular.
+JOHN: No. I think this is the time - this is the greatest time to preach, the greatest time to proclaim the gospel, the greatest time to call for repentance.
+The sad reality is you have somebody like I mentioned earlier, like Franklin Graham, who stands up and says, “Islam is evil,” and the MSNBC people say, “And no Christians agreed with him.”
+It’s not what the world is doing - to me, it’s what the church is not doing.
+This is what is so grievous and at the same time that we need to step up and deal with these issues, the church becomes more trivialized and marginalized by its desire to be popular.

-KEVIN: And this question comes from my father.
-I was trying to look it up earlier out of Isaiah 35, but he was wondering when the second coming of Christ comes that the desert will...is supposed to bloom and blossom with flowers and vegetation.
+QUESTION: Hello, Pastor MacArthur, my name is Kevin, and this question comes from my father.
+I was trying to look it up earlier out of Isaiah 35, but he was wondering when the second coming of Christ comes that the desert will - it’s supposed to bloom and blossom with flowers and vegetation?

 JOHN: Right.
 This is true.
-What’s going to happen, if you read, we won’t go into specifics, but if you read the prophets, they say that there’s going to be a valley created called the valley of Jehosaphat in Jerusalem.
-It’s going to be an east west valley.
-The Mount of Olives is going to be split and that the valley created and a river is going to run through that valley down the hill.
-Back of Jerusalem goes way down.
+What’s going to happen, if you read - we won’t go into specifics, but if you read the prophets, they say that there’s going to be a valley created called the Valley of Jehoshaphat in Jerusalem.
+It’s going to be an east-west valley.
+The Mount of Olives is going to be split and there’s a valley created and a river is going to run through that valley down the hill, back of Jerusalem, goes way down.
 You know, Jerusalem is almost a mile high.
-The Dead Sea is what?
-Fifteen hundred feet plus below sea level.
-It’s just a severe drop and the water’s going to run out into there and flourish and call the desert to blossom like a rose.
+The Dead Sea is what, 15 hundred feet plus below sea level.
+It’s just a severe drop and the water’s going to run out into there and flourish and cause the desert to blossom like a rose.

 JOHN: Well, just to harmonize that.
 If we couldn’t give God anything, why are there so many commands in Scripture?
 The one thing we are told to give Him is whatever he asks for.
 True?

 JOHN: And He tells us to worship Him.
 He tells us to adore Him.
 He tells us to praise Him over and over and over and over.
 He tells us to honor Him.
-He tells us to love Him with all our heart, soul, mind and strength.
+He tells us to love Him with all our heart, soul, mind, and strength.
 He tells us to love our neighbor.
 He tells us to serve Him.
 He tells us to confess our sins to Him, to repent.
-I mean, those are commands.
-Every single command, everyting you obey in the Scripture is an act in which you are rendering to God something God asks from you.
+I mean those are commands.
+Every single command, everything you obey in the Scripture is an act in which you are rendering to God something God asks from you.

-David said, “I will not give the Lord that which costgs me nothing.”
+David said, “I will not give the Lord that which costs me nothing.”
 David said, “I understand that whatever I give to the Lord has to be sacrificial.”
-David understood that you give to the Lord.
-I think you can get caught up in a bit of a semantical game.
-You know in taking everything to its philosophical end.
+David understood you give to the Lord.
+I think you can get caught up in a bit of a semantical game, you know, in taking everything to its philosophical end.
 Ultimately, we don’t give God something in the sense that He lacks it.
 Our giving is simply a recognition that He lacks nothing.
-We are giving Him not to fill up what He doesn’t have, but to show appropriate respect to who He is and what He does have.
+We are giving Him, not to fill up what He doesn’t have, but to show appropriate respect to who He is and what He does have.
 You know what I’m saying?